 Marks on exams and papers will be posted on canvas.
+Marked exams and papers will be retained by the Department.
+Opportunity to view marked exams and papers will be provided by the marker (typically the TA) in so-called Review Sessions (note that these sessions are not intended for feedback, but only for the viewing of marked work).
 Feedback on expected outcomes of exams and papers will be provided (typically by the Instructor) in so-called Feedback Sessions.
 Any concerns about the marking of a paper or exam should be submitted to the marker (typically the TA) via email, and will be responded to (typically by the TA) via email.